 Today let’s pause a moment to mourn the death of Henry Howard, Earl of Surrey.

-I’m not going to repeat the crimes that got him here (for them, you can visit my December 12 blog post, Surrey Arrested) or the evidence given against him by those closest to him (for that, you can read my January 12 blog post, Norfolk Throws Surrey Under the Bus).
+I’m not going to repeat the crimes that got him here (for them, you can visit my December 12 blog post, Surrey Arrested) or the evidence given against him by those closest to him (for that, you can read my January 12 blog post, Norfolk Throws Surrey Under the Bus) or the description of his trial (from my January 13 blog post, Trial of the Earl of Surrey).
 Instead I will allow one of the most promising poets of his day to speak for himself.
 Surrey wrote this poem some time during the week between his conviction at the Guildhall and his death.
 His anger still resonates centuries later.

 London! hast thou accused me

 Of breach of laws? the root of strife!